escalata/AMA/README.md

 # AMA

 This is an automated workflow tool for downloading and processing bioinformatic data.
-Tis workflow was developed by Agata and Max in collaboration with the bioinformatics group BioLab at the University of Melbourne under the supervision of Heroen Verbruggen.
+This workflow was developed by Agata and Max in collaboration with the bioinformatics group BioLab at the University of Melbourne under the supervision of Heroen Verbruggen.

 ## Introduction